mighty-gerbils/gerbil/doc/reference/stdio.md

 - the method is guaranteed to succeed, regardless of how many bytes you are putting back; the buffer may grow as needed to accommodate the putback.
 - the bytes put back do not have to be the same as bytes previously read from the input stream.
-Thus the method allowsthe method allows you to _inject_ bytes into the input stream, which may be useful for parsers.
+Thus the method allows you to _inject_ bytes into the input stream, which may be useful for parsers.

 #### BufferedReader-skip
 ```scheme